praisenter/manual.praisenter.github.io/_includes/miscellaneous.md

 # Miscellaneous
-> Praisenter has a set of default behaviors that can be changed (called Settings) and provides some feedback on actions being performed that you can send/use for troubleshooting issues.
+> Praisenter includes a configurable set of default behaviors (called Settings) and offers feedback on operations, which can be used for troubleshooting.
 {: .p-man-page-intro}

-Praisenter's default settings were chosen based on testing, experience, and most common usecase.
-You can change the behavior of the application using the settings and we'll walk you through each one below.
-All settings are saved with the workspace, so each workspace can have different behavior.
+Praisenter's default settings were chosen based on testing, experience, and the most common use cases.
+You can customize the application's behavior via the settings tab.
+Settings are saved per workspace, so each workspace can be configured to behave differently.

-> **NOTE**: Some settings are best left alone unless you really know what you are doing.
-We'll call those out when we come to them.
+> **NOTE**: Some settings are best left unchanged unless you are familiar with what they do.
+We'll highlight those when we get to them.

 ![Miscellaneous settings]({{ page.relpath }}assets/img/misc-settings.png){: .rounded .img-fluid}

 ## General settings[#](#general-settings)
-These settings apply to the application.
-Currently there are a few options: `Theme`, `Accent color`, `Language`, and `Debug Mode Enabled`.
-We'll walk through each one separately.
+These settings affect the entire application.
+Currently, the available options are `Theme`, `Accent color`, `Language`, and `Debug Mode Enabled` - we'll describe each below.

 ![Miscellaneous general settings]({{ page.relpath }}assets/img/misc-settings-general.png){: .rounded .img-fluid}

-The `Theme` setting is used to change how you want Praisenter to look.
-There are few themes available to choose from, each one having a light and dark mode.
-Praisenter's default is `Primer Dark`.
-We chose this to avoid eye strain and to reduce ambient light from the application.
+The `Theme` setting controls the overall appearance of Praisenter.
+There are several themes provided, each with light and dark variants.
+By default, Praisenter uses `Primer Dark`, chosen to reduce eye strain and minimize ambient light from the application.

-> **NOTE**:  The `Reload styles` button is there for users who are brave enough to alter how Praisenter looks.
-Praisenter is styled using a CSS-like language.
-Clicking the button on accident has no effect, so don't worry if you don't want to use this feature.
+> **NOTE**:  The `Reload styles` button exists for users who wish to customize the application's appearance.
+Praisenter uses a CSS-like styling system.
+Accidentally clicking this button does nothing harmful, so don't worry.

-The `Accent color` setting is used to highlight various elements within the application and draw your attention.
-We recognize that some users may be color blind and using a fixed accent color could limit use.
-Try the different accents and use whichever works best for you.
-Currently, we offer `Blue`, `Purple`, `Pink`, `Orange`, `Green`, and `Yellow` accent colors.
+The `Accent color` setting determines the highlight color used throughout the interface to draw attention to UI elements.
+Because some users may have color-vision impairments, offering multiple accent options helps accessibility.
+The available accent colors are `Blue`, `Purple`, `Pink`, `Orange`, `Green`, and `Yellow`.
+Feel free to experiment and choose what works best for you.

-The `Language` setting is used change the language of the Praisenter.
-Today, Praisenter is distributed in English only, but with enough knowledge you can add your own translations.
+The `Language` setting sets the language used throughout Praisenter.
+Currently, Praisenter is distributed in English only, but you can add your own translations if you like.

-> **NOTE**: To add your own translations, find the .Praisenter3 folder on your system and open the `locales` folder.
-There's a `messages.properties` file there with all the English text that the application uses.
-If you copy that document and translate the text after the `=` signs and place that file here, you can load it and run Praisenter in a different language.
+> **NOTE**: To add translations, locate the `.Praisenter3` folder on your system, open the `locales` subfolder, and find the `messages.properties` file containing the English interface text.
+Copy that file, translate the text after the `=` signs, and save it in the same folder.
+The name of the file should follow the pattern `messages_lang.properties` where `lang` is the [IETF BCP 47 language tag](https://en.wikipedia.org/wiki/IETF_language_tag#List_of_common_primary_language_subtags) for the language contained in the file.
+For example, if you are creating a spanish file you would name it `messages_es.properties`.
+After restarting Praisenter, you should be able to select the language for the file you created.

-The `Debug Mode Enable` setting allows you to get more feedback from the application as you are using it for troubleshooting.
-For example, let's say you are having trouble importing a file or presenting a slide, turn this setting on to allow Praisenter to output more detail to the logs.
-Then, upload or copy those logs in your error report.
+The `Debug Mode Enable` setting toggles extra logging and feedback from Praisenter, useful for troubleshooting.
+For instance, if you're having problems importing media or presenting slides, enable this setting and share the logs when reporting issues.

 ## Slide settings[#](#slide-settings)
 There are two settings for slide display.
-These settings effect how slides are transitioned between each other when you are presenting slides to a display.
+These settings effect how slides are transitioned during presentation.

 ![Miscellaneous slide settings]({{ page.relpath }}assets/img/misc-settings-slide.png){: .rounded .img-fluid}

-The `Wait for In-Progress Transitions to Complete` setting is used to control what you want to happen when you send slides to a display very quickly.
-For example, imagine this scenario:

-- You click the `Show` button to show `Slide A`.
-Slide A has a slide transition that takes 5 seconds to complete
-- You realize you didn't want to show Slide A, but instead want to show Slide B
-- You click the `Show` button to show `Slide B`.
-If the transition of Slide A hasn't completely finished, what should Praisenter do?

-This setting has two options, either wait for Slide A's transition to complete, then show Slide B OR immediately stop Slide A's transition and start showing Slide B.  By default, Praisenter will stop Slide A and start showing Slide B.
+The `Wait for In-Progress Transitions to Complete` setting determines what happens if you queue up a new slide while a current slide is still transitioning.
+Suppose you click `Show` for `Slide A` (which has a 5-second transition), then quickly click `Show` for `Slide B` before the first transition finishes.
+With this setting, you can choose whether to:

+- Wait for `Slide A` transition to finish before showing `Slide B`.
+- Immediately cancel `Slide A` transition and switch to `Slide B`.

+By default, Praisenter cancels the transition of `Slide A` and immediately shows `Slide B`.

-The `Placeholder Transition Behavior` setting is used to control how placeholders, content, and the background of slides are transitioned when those slides include [placeholder components]({{ page.relpath }}{{ page.slidecomponents_page }}#placeholder-component).
-For example, imagine this scenario:
+The `Placeholder Transition Behavior` setting controls how placeholders, static content, and backgrounds transition when using slides with placeholder components.
+For example, if you're showing a Bible verse slide with a video background, placeholder text, and perhaps a static image/icon, this setting determines what animates when you move to the next slide:

-You are showing a Bible verse using Slide A.  Slide A has placeholder components for the verse Reference and the verse Text.
-It also has a video background and maybe one other _static_ component like an image or icon.
-When you try to show the _next verse_, Praisenter has to decided _what_ to transition.
-For example, should it stop the video background and slide in a new version of Slide A where the video has restarted?
-Should Praisenter only swap out the placeholders or should it also swap out the image/icon?

-That's where this setting comes in.
-The behavior of each option is described below referencing the example described above:

-- `Placeholders only` - Only the Bible reference and text are transitioned.
-The video background stays where it is and continues to play.
-The image/icon will stay where it is as well.
+- `Placeholders only` - Only the placeholder components are transitioned.
+Video backgrounds continue to play and static images/text remain as-is.
-- `All content` - The Bible reference and text are transitioned, but the image/icon is as well.
-However, the video background stays where it is and continues to play.
+- `All content` - Placeholder components _and_ static images/text are transitioned.
+However, backgrounds remain unchanged.
-- `Entire slide` - Everything transitions, as if it was an entirely different slide.
-The video will be stopped and restarted.
+- `Entire slide` - Everything transitions: placeholders, static images/text, backgrounds, everything.
+If the background is a video, the video is stopped and restarted.

 ## Bible settings[#](#bible-settings)
-The settings in this section control whether a confirmation window is shown when you use the `Sort by number` and `Number by order` features.
-You are asked in the application if you want to see these confirmations in the future and you can come here to re-enable them if you find the confirmation a good way to avoid performing these commands accidentally.
+These settings let you control whether confirmation dialogs appear when using the `Sort by number` and `Number by order` features.
+When you use those features, the application may ask if you want to continue — and you can re-enable those confirmations here if you previously disabled them.

 ![Miscellaneous bible settings]({{ page.relpath }}assets/img/misc-settings-bible.png){: .rounded .img-fluid}

 ## Media settings[#](#media-settings)
-These settings apply to different types of media.
-As of 3.1.7, these settings only apply to media with audio (audio and video).
-These settings are here to help adjust the volume of audio and video files during the _import_ process.
-Praisenter will use [FFmpeg](https://ffmpeg.org/) to detect the `mean_volume` and then adjust the volume during transcoding to the given target volume (in dB).
-The volume adjustment will only happen if the `mean_volume` is greater than the target volume.

-If you find you are having issues with volume, try turning this feature off and re-importing the media.
+Media-related settings apply when importing audio or video files.
+As of version 3.1.7, these settings only affect media that includes audio.
+When you import such media, Praisenter uses [FFmpeg](https://ffmpeg.org/) to detect the audio `mean_volume` - and if the volume exceeds the configured target (in dB), it will automatically adjust it during transcoding.
+If you encounter volume problems, try disabling this feature and re-import your media.

 ![Miscellaneous media settings]({{ page.relpath }}assets/img/misc-settings-media.png){: .rounded .img-fluid}

 ## Audio settings[#](#audio-settings)
-These settings only apply to _Audio_ media.
-While presenting audio-only media is rare (there are many other ways to play audio media outside of Praisenter that give you far better control), Praisenter does support audio playback.
-Similarly to Video media, Praisenter will _transcode_ the audio file to a supported format during import.
-The settings below control this behavior.
+These settings only apply to _audio_ media.
+While you might rarely present audio-only media using Praisenter (other tools offer more control) - Praisenter still supports it.
+Similar to video, imported audio is [transcoded](https://en.wikipedia.org/wiki/Transcoding) to a format that Praisenter natively play.
+The relevant settings are:

-> **NOTE**: Praisenter supports many, many audio formats.
-It does this by _transcoding_ the format supplied into a standard format that Praisenter can natively play.
-Praisenter natively supports the formats [listed here](https://openjfx.io/javadoc/25/javafx.media/javafx/scene/media/package-summary.html).
+> **NOTE**: Since media is [transcoded](https://en.wikipedia.org/wiki/Transcoding), Praisenter supports a wide array of formats.
+However, if you choose to disable transcoding, Praisenter natively supports the following formats [listed here](https://openjfx.io/javadoc/25/javafx.media/javafx/scene/media/package-summary.html).

 ![Miscellaneous audio settings]({{ page.relpath }}assets/img/misc-settings-audio.png){: .rounded .img-fluid}

-- `Transcode Audio` - You can turn off transcoding, but be aware that Praisenter doesn't support all audio formats.
+- `Transcode Audio` - You may disable automatic transcoding; but if you do, be aware that Praisenter may not support the native format of your audio file.
-- `Audio File Transcode Extension` - This setting is here if you have issues with transcoding to the Praisenter default format `m4a`.
-Again, be careful what you change here - Praisenter doesn't support all audio formats.
+- `Audio File Transcode Extension` - Lets you select the file extension for the target format (the default is `m4a`).
+If you change this, make sure the resulting format is supported by Praisenter natively.
-- `Audio File Transcode Command` - This setting is here if you have knowledge of transcoding and [FFmpeg](https://ffmpeg.org/) and would like to alter how Praisenter transcodes the audio during import.
+- `Audio File Transcode Command` - Allows advanced users familiar with [FFmpeg](https://ffmpeg.org/) to customize exactly how the audio is transcoded during import.

-> **NOTE**: These settings are pretty dangerous so be very careful when changing these.
-If you find you've messed something up or things are importing correctly, just revert to the defaults:
+> **NOTE**: These settings can cause problems if misconfigured.
+If audio import or playback fails or behaves unexpectedly, revert to the defaults listed below:

 | Setting | Default Value |
 |---|---|